aimhubio/aim/docs_v4/source/getting_started/quick_start.rst

   # track experimental data by using Aim
   trainer = Trainer(gpus=1, progress_bar_refresh_rate=20, max_epochs=5, logger=aim_logger)

-More examples and integrations can be found here: [The packages link with all integrations]()
+More examples and integrations can be found here: [The packages Readme link with all integrations]()